-We will contact your Personnel Department and Professional Standards Unit if you have been successful at shortlisting.
+We will contact your Personnel Department and Professional Standards Unit if you have been successful at interview.

 What kind of training / induction can I expect?

-All transferees are required to attend a three day induction course and undertake any relevant training courses before they take up their posting.
+All transferees are required to attend an induction course which is around 2-3 weeks and undertake any relevant training courses before they take up their posting.

 Will my existing qualifications be honoured?